bignimz/afribeads_wp_theme/readme.txt

 = Does this theme support any plugins? =

-BAT Bistro includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Afri Beads includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==